 Lacks temperature control, so you can't customize the crispiness.

 Heats up quickly.
 Nonstick surface.
 Waffles come out with a nice brown crust.
-Deep batter reservoir allows chefs to experiment with different waffle fillings, or make extra-thick waffles.
-Comes with built-in tongs to easily remove your waffle.
+Deep batter reservoir allows you to experiment with different fillings, or make extra-thick waffles.
+Comes with built-in tongs.

 Timer is not attached to the iron and requires batteries.

 Heats up in minutes and takes around 4 minutes to cook a waffle.
 Plates are nonstick, making it easy to clean and retrieve waffles.
 Indicator light lets you know when waffle is done.
-Backed by a one-year warranty.
-Comes in dozens of colors.
+Backed by a 1-year warranty.
+Dozens of colors.

-Doesn't have any additional settings, plus waffles are on the small side.
+Doesn't have any additional settings, and waffles are on the small side.

-Easy to clean after use with its high-quality nonstick plate.
+Easy to clean with its high-quality nonstick plate.
 Delivers consistently crispy results.
-Stainless steel housing adds to the model's overall durability.
-Temperature control is easy to adjust to preference.
+Stainless steel housing adds to the durability.
+Temperature control is easy to adjust.
 Cool-touch handle for safe opening and closing.

 Lacks the bells and whistles of some pricier machines, plus it has a large footprint.